 Looking at the Victoria Theatre and Concert Hall, it would appear to be a single building with a clock tower and two wings.
 However, in reality, it consists of two separate buildings built 40 years apart.

-The Victoria Theatre on the left-side of the building, was originally Singapore’s Town Hall.
+Victoria Theatre, on the left-side of the building, was originally Singapore’s Town Hall.
 It was completed in 1862 and even housed the Singapore Library.

 The right-side of the building was built between 1903 and 1905 after the death of Queen Victoria in 1901.
 Named the Victoria Memorial Hall, it was conjoined with its 40 years older “twin” via a new 54-metre tall clock tower.